phkhanhtrinh23/livel_application/README.md

 # livel_1

-A new Flutter application.
+This is our new Flutter Application, called Livel.
+Our team consists of Trinh, Huy, Ngan, and Khoa.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an application of Flutter.

 A few resources to get you started if this is your first Flutter project: